Gladys Mavius (1884-1969)

 Gladys Mavius (perf.)

-This list is arranged by composer and contains 20 works performed by Gladys Mavius who is featured on sheet music covers.
+The peformer is featured on 20 sheet music/recording covers.
 It does not claim to be complete and represents only the number of items located.
 Keys: (w&m)

 perf15.jpg She's his Sunday Girl (1904) Hermann E. Darewski Gladys Mavius1 (words)